thehunmonkgroup/onenote/README.md

 To use the hook, copy or symlink ```manage_notes_annotation.py``` to your hooks directory, and make sure it's executeable.

- * For the add hook name it ```on-add-onenote-manage-notes-annotation.py```
+ * For the add hook, name it ```on-add-onenote-manage-notes-annotation.py```
- * For the modify hook name it ```on-modify-onenote-manage-notes-annotation.py```
+ * For the modify hook, name it ```on-modify-onenote-manage-notes-annotation.py```

 ### Usage

-To add/edit notes attached to a task, execute ```onenote <task_id>```, which automatically opens a Vim-style editor for the note.
+To add/edit notes attached to a task, execute ```onenote <task_id>```, which automatically opens a Vim-style editor for the notes.
 Upon save/exit of the editor, the new notes are updated on the task.

-To remove a note, you can use the procedure above and completely remove all note contents in the editor, or for a shortcut modify the
+To remove notes, you can use the procedure above and completely remove all content in the editor, or for a shortcut modify the
 ```notes``` attribute directly:

 ```